Structures, Mechanics, Thermal Histories, and Landscapes of Collisional Orogenic Systems in 3D

 Fan, S., Morell, K., Murphy, M., Dal Zilio, L., Ding, X., Orographic Climate and Crustal Duplexing in the Formation of High-Elevation, Low-Relief Orogenic Plateaus: Implications for Dynamic Transient Landscape and Erosion: AGU Fall Meeting 2023

-I am working on an NSF-supported project investigating the bedrock structures of the Western Nepal Fault System (WNFS), which is proposed and interpreted to be the boundary fault of a "forearc" (continental) sliver in the western Himalaya by Murphy et al (2014).
+I am working on an NSF-supported project investigating the bedrock structures of the Western Nepal Fault System (WNFS), which Murphy et al. (2014) proposed and interpreted as the boundary fault of a "forearc" (continental) sliver in the western Himalaya.
 The WNFS is a trans-extensional fault system accommodating strain partitioning caused by oblique convergence in the western Himalaya (see Murphy et al., 2014; Sliver et al., 2015).
-My mapping focuses on the geometry, kinematics, propagation, and linkage of the fault segments of the WNFS (in prep.).
-I also collaborate with research groups focusing on paleoseismology and tectonic geomorphology of this fault system.
+My mapping focuses on the geometry, kinematics, propagation, and linkage of the fault segments of the WNFS (in prep. and Daniel et al., 2025).
+I also collaborate with research groups focusing on paleoseismology and tectonic geomorphology of this fault system (Hoxey et al., 2025; Curtiss et al., 2025).

 University of Houston EAS Newsletter (Spring 2023): Students and Faculty Assess Hazards of Active Faults in The Himalayas

 Orogen-parallel extension is accommodated by several major grabens/rifts striking normal to the Himalayan wedge.
 Thakkhola Graben is one of them.
-My collaborative work Baltz et al. (2021) is a study involving detailed field mapping, structural analysis, and 3D structural model reconstruction to quantitatively determine the amount of wedge-parallel extension of the Thakkhola Graben.
+Our study, led by Baltz (Baltz et al. 2021), involves detailed field mapping, structural analysis, and 3D structural model reconstruction to quantitatively determine the amount of wedge-parallel extension of the Thakkhola Graben.

 The Tibetan Plateau records a complex history of the drifting, subduction, and accretion of a series of land masses.
 I investigated the regional tectonic evolution in south Tibet through field mapping, zircon U-Pb geochronologic analyses, provenance analysis, and petrographic analyses.
-I resolved a critical problem on the paleogeographic reconstruction in the Gondwana regime, unraveled the provenance and timing of the Mesozoic regional basin, and nailed down the in-situ suture zone nature of an ophiolite-bearing mélange complex, previously misidentified as a klippe Fan et al (2017)
+I resolved a key problem in the paleogeographic reconstruction in the Gondwana regime, investigated the provenance and timing of the Mesozoic regional basin, and established the in-situ suture zone nature of an ophiolite-bearing mélange complex that had previously been interpreted as a klippe for decades (Fan et al (2017).

-I am interested in tectonics and have done fieldwork in many areas on the Tibetan plateau.
-I collaboratively studied different types of large fault systems and other terrane accretion histories in various regions, such as the Kunlun Range (Wu et al., 2020), the Karakoram Range (Wang et al., 2022), and southeastern Tibet (Wang et al., 2021, Wang et al., 2023) by constructing balanced cross-sections and contributing to data interpretation, model discussion and manuscript writing.
+I am interested in tectonics and have done fieldwork in many areas on the Tibetan Plateau.
+I collaboratively studied different types of large fault systems and other terrane accretion histories in various regions, such as the Kunlun Range (Wu et al., 2020), the Karakoram Range (Wang et al., 2022), and southeastern Tibet (Wang et al., 2021, Wang et al., 2023, Zhang et al., 2025, Liu et al., 2026) by constructing balanced cross-sections and contributing to data interpretation, model discussion and manuscript writing.